Kurrt/Micro-Batcher/README.md

 ### 🛑 `shutdown(): Promise<void>`

 The `shutdown` method gracefully stops the batcher from accepting new jobs and processes any remaining jobs in the queue.
 It returns a promise that resolves once all jobs have been processed, ensuring that no job is left unfinished.
+After shutdown has been called, any further jobs submitted will immediately reject.

 #### Returns